wagtail/wagtail/docs/reference/contrib/modeladmin/reversing_urls.rst

 .. note::

-    When creating a new page via ``modeladmin`` it can be created in multiple places, there is an additional action ``'choose_parent'`` which is used to select the parent **before** creation of a page.
-There should be no need to navigate to this action directly as navigating to the ``create`` URL will redirect the user to choose a parent if necessary.
+    If you have registered a page type with ``modeladmin`` (e.g. ``BlogPage``), and pages of that type can be added to more than one place in the page tree, when a user visits the `create` URL, they'll be automatically redirected to another view to choose a parent for the new page.
+So, this isn't something you need to check or cater for in your own code.

 To customise ``url_helper`` behaviour, see :ref:`modeladmin_url_helper_class`.